kantale/OpenBio.eu/Documentation/README.md

 ![img](screenshots/screen_23.png)

+Input variables are rectangles with round corners and green border.
+Output variables are rectanges with round corners and red border.

-The input and output variables behave similar to tool variables.
+Input and output variables behave similar to tool variables.
 They are Bash variables that can be accessed in any part of the workflow.
 For example let's read the value of the threshold and print it.
 This can be done by any step of the workflow.
-We can do that from main_step of ```my_workflow/1```.
+We can do that from ```main_step``` of ```my_workflow/1```.
 Click this node and edit the Bash commands.
 On any part you can type "input".
 An autocomplete menu appears that shows all the input nodes:

 ![img](screenshots/screen_24.png)

 The only option is: ```input/threshold/root``` or else the input node named ```threshold``` that belongs to the root workflow.
 Choose this and this node is entered in the Bash editor as a Bash variable.
+Here we will make some additional edits on the Bash editor so that the script prints the value of ```input/threshold/root```.
 Change the Bash commands so that it reads like:

 ```bash
 echo "Hello from my_workflow"